19 Nov Nosebleeds and Headaches: How to Know if You Have a Brain Tumor

 - Speech difficulties

-- Confusion in everyday routine matters
+- Confusion in everyday or routine matters

-- Personality, memory or behavior changes
+- Personality, memory, or behavioral changes

 - Seizures, especially in someone without a history of seizures

 - Hearing difficulties